nnellans/bicep-guide/README.md

 - The `secure` decorator can be used on `string` and `object` parameters.
 The value for a secure parameter isn't saved to the deployment history and isn't logged
   - Make sure you use this parameter in a location that expects a secure value, for example Tag values are stored in plain text, so do not use a secure string parameter in a Tag
   - Since these are secure, do NOT set a default value, as that will be stored in code
+- The `sealed` decorator can be used on `object` parameters
+  - By default, the `object` type in Bicep will let you pass any properties, even undefined ones.
+When doing this, Bicep will give a warning code `BCP089` and your deployment will continue.
+  - However, if you provide the `sealed` decorator and then try to pass undefined properties to an `object`, your deployment will now fail with an error.
+- The `discriminator` decorator can be used on parameters that reference user-defined types.
+More on this in the User-Defined Types section below

 ```bicep
 @minLength(1)